Aleksej Nikolić: Professional career

+In July 2023, he signed a one-year contract with Élan Chalon of the French LNB Élite.

+On June 12, 2024 he signed a two-year contract with KK Cedevita Olimpija of the Slovenian Basketball League and ABA League.

 Slovenian national team

 Nikolić played for Slovenia U-16, U-18 and U-20 national team.

 As a member of the senior men's Slovenian national basketball team, Nikolić competed at the FIBA World Cup 2014.
 He played three games, including the one against the USA.

 Personal

 Nikolić is of Serb origin.
 Aleksej is the son of David (originally from Leskovac) and Jana Nikolić.
 His father was a basketball player, played for Postojna, and was an assistant coach of Slovenian senior national team from 2004 to 2006.
 His brother Mitja is also a pro basketball player.